teplostanski/vite-plugin-readable-classnames/docs/options/separator.md

+---
+title: separator Option
+description: Customize the separators used in generated class names with the separator option and usage examples.
+---

 # separator

 The `separator` option allows you to customize the characters used to join parts of the generated class name.